Get Help from an ICBC Claims Lawyer

 On April 1, 2019, the Government of British Columbia implemented significant changes to ICBC compensation and benefits.
 Under this new regime, if the proper medical and treatment steps are not taken by accident victims quickly, it may be difficult to get fair compensation for injuries.
 If you’ve had an accident and are dealing with an ICBC claim in the Lower Mainland, Spraggs Law can help.

-As a leading ICBC claims lawyers in Coquitlam, we have the experience to review your case and advise you on the steps you should take when dealing with Insurance Corporation of British Columbia (ICBC) before making contact and accepting a settlement.
+As a leading ICBC claims lawyers , we have the experience to review your case and advise you on the steps you should take when dealing with Insurance Corporation of British Columbia (ICBC) before making contact and accepting a settlement.
 If you entrust our personal injury and ICBC lawyers with your case, we will walk you through the process to pursue the Part 7 benefits that you are entitled to.

 FAQ